-Development of the Molonglo Valley district has commenced with Coombs Suburb development nearing completion and Denman Prospect suburb development underway.
+Development of the Molonglo Valley district is underway with Wright and Coombs suburbs development nearing completion, North Coombs suburb development at design stage, Denman Prospect suburb development underway and Whitlam suburb development at planning stage.

-Two 11 kV feeders from Woden Zone Substation (Hilder and Streeton feeders) have recently been extended to provide initial supply to Denman Prospect.
-It is also proposed to upgrade an existing 11 kV overhead line feeder from Civic Zone Substation (Black Mountain feeder) to provide additional capacity and future feeder inter-tie to the proposed Molonglo Zone Substation.
+Two 11 kV feeders from Woden Zone Substation (Hilder and Streeton feeders) have been extended to provide initial supply to the area.
+It is also proposed to upgrade an existing 11 kV overhead line feeder from Civic Zone Substation (Black Mountain feeder) to provide additional capacity and future feeder intertie to the proposed Molonglo Zone Substation.

-A new 11 kV cable feeder from Woden Zone Substation is proposed to provide additional capacity and future feeder inter-tie to the proposed Molonglo Zone Substation.
+A new 11 kV cable feeder from Woden Zone Substation to the Molonglo Valley area is proposed to provide additional capacity and future feeder inter-tie to the proposed Molonglo Zone Substation.